play_arrow

 share close

 Hello and welcome to this episode of Val Talk’s Pets.
-In this episode I thought I would address some of the questions I get asked on a fairly regular basis about all kinds of topics to do with pets.
+In this episode I’ll address some of the frequently asked pet questions I get asked on all kinds of topics to do with our fur babies.
 Daily we give advice as best we can and hopefully educate pet owners as they look at food, treats, toys, etc.

 Walking into a pet specialty store can be quite daunting if you are new to pet ownership or if it has been a while since you have had a pet.
 Just like everything else, the pet industry evolves with research and innovation, so new approaches to feeding and training is to be expected, not to mention the ever mounting selection of treats and toys.
 And although I’m going to go over the real concerns pet owners have, I also think you might enjoy some of the rather, shall we say, different questions we often get.